More Info on yearSimilar Undetermined MusicSearch Artistopia

 Sidereal, tropical, and anomalistic years

-: The relations among these are considered more fully in Axial precession (astronomy) .
+: The relations among these are considered more fully in Precession (astronomy) .

 Each of these three years can be loosely called an 'astronomical year'.